mlibrary/about-publishing/src/content/features/title-tbd.md

             new entrants enter the market and new technologies challenge all auto firms.
           name: Robert E. Cole
-          title: Editor of Automobiles and the Future and Professor of Sociology at the University of Michigan
+          title: Professor of Sociology at the University of Michigan
         slides:
           - image: ""
             image_alt: ""
-            title: ""
+            title: USJAC
             text: In 1981, the University of Michigan Center for Japanese Studies launched the U.S.-Japan Automotive Conference (USJAC).
 Held annually until 1989, the USJAC facilitated reasoned dialogue between U.S. and